Toiyeb19/IITG.ai/README.md

 <img width="985" height="328" alt="image" src="https://github.com/user-attachments/assets/4d8a8fca-cff3-46c5-b747-e041a1112a6b" />

-    Description: This plot demonstrates the inherent daily peaks in grid consumption and the variance across different seasons.
+    Description: This plot demonstrates the overall trend in the electricity demand over the years .

 2. Weather Correlation Heatmap